-While WordPress's native comment system is stable, it's feature-limited and outdated, failing to meet modern website demands for interactive experiences.
+While WordPress's native comment system is stable, its limited features and outdated interface no longer meet modern website demands for interactive experiences.
 As one of the most popular comment plugins, wpDiscuz boasts 70,000+ active installations and a high 4.7/5 rating, yet many users on Reddit and forums have raised concerns about security and performance.
-This article will thoroughly analyze whether this plugin is trustworthy from four dimensions: security risk assessment, functional advantages, practical use cases, and technical specifications.
+This article will thoroughly analyze whether this plugin is trustworthy from four dimensions: security risk assessment, functional advantages, real-world use cases, and technical specifications.
+This wpDiscuz Plugin Security Risk Assessment will help you make an informed choice.

 wpDiscuz replaces the default WordPress comment form with an AJAX-driven real-time comment system, supporting infinite nested replies, comment voting, image/video uploads, custom form fields, and more.
-From a security perspective, it includes built-in reCAPTCHA verification, Akismet anti-spam integration, comment moderation queues, and IP blocking mechanisms.
-However, security risk assessment cannot rely solely on surface-level features; it requires deep analysis of the codebase and real-world deployment scenarios.
+From a security perspective, it includes built-in reCAPTCHA verification, Akismet anti-spam integration, a comment moderation queue, and IP blocking mechanisms.
+However, a wpDiscuz Plugin Security Risk Assessment must go beyond surface features and delve into the code level and real-world deployment scenarios.

 Active Installations